Broccode/acci_eaf/README.md

 - **Frontend Development**: Explore `ui-foundation-kit` Storybook for component library
 - **Event Sourcing**: Check `eaf-eventsourcing-sdk` for CQRS/ES examples
 - **Multi-Tenancy**: Review NATS configuration in `infra/docker-compose/`

+Looking for deeper guidance?
+Visit the **Launchpad Developer Portal** (Docusaurus-powered) by running `nx serve docs` locally or browsing the hosted site (coming soon).
+All dependency versions live in the [Version Matrix](docs/docusaurus-docs/versions.md) so everyone stays in sync.

 ---